jso-w/FCST/README.txt

 ---

 > **Note:** This tool is intended for personal use and research.
+The Program name is a reference to an online handle.
 Ensure you have the right to process the video content you use with this application.